elnoor/hashtag-aze/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 `Note: ` If you are building app to build Android app make sure you change `package.json` and add `"homepage": "file:///android_asset/"` after name of project.
+Otherwise don't have that property, else it will break in Netlify or any other host provider as i won't have the right path.

 ### Font Awesome Icons in App